 The Repenting God

-This is another false rendition made by twisting a scripture to say what it doesn’t say, brought on by a false teaching – in this case, that “Repentance is a spirit”.
-This scripture means (as most other translations properly translate it to say) the LORD regretted (or was sorry) that he had made man on the earth.
+This is another false rendition made by twisting a scripture to say what it doesn’t say, brought on by a false teaching – in this case, the false teaching that “Repentance is a spirit”.
+This scripture in Genesis 6:6 means (as most other translations properly translate it to say) the LORD regretted (or was sorry) that he had made man on the earth.

 Remember, God is not a man that He should… repent (Num 23:19).
 God doesn’t even give us a spirit of repentance.
 But He can give us a space of repentance (2Pt 3:9; Rev 2:21; Gen 6:3; Isa 55:6; Jonah 3:5-9; Heb 12:17; 2Cor12:21).
 And we should use it to repent and not wax worse and worse and start teaching false doctrines.

 The one thing you must know about God is that God is a Spirit (Jn 4:24) and the Spirit of God is Holy!
 He is a Holy Spirit!
 Not a repentant, sorry, regretting spirit.
 Thus showing the heresy of the statement that God’s Spirit is a spirit of repentance.
 Repentance is for man, not for God (Num 23:19).
 God is a Spirit, a spirit of truth (Jn 4:24) and His Spirit is above all things, Holy, Holy, Holy (Isa 6:3; Rev 4:8).